-Sweet Louise is a charitable trust that helps to improve the quality of life for hundreds of New Zealand women and men living with incurable breast cancer.
+Sweet Louise is the only charity in New Zealand that solely focuses on improving the quality of life for hundreds of women and men living with incurable breast cancer.
 We offer information, advice, support and access to a range of practical and therapeutic services free of charge.
-Sweet Louise currently supports 580 Members around the country.
+Sweet Louise currently supports almost 600 members around the country.

 You can register yourself in one of the following ways:

 - Website – Complete an online registration form

 - Phone – Talk to one of our Support Coordinators on our free phone number 0800 11 22 77 (during office hours)

 - E- mail- Email your contact details to: email@example.com

 Once we have received your referral we will contact your specialist or health provider to confirm your diagnosis of incurable breast cancer.
 Your health provider can also refer you to Sweet Louise with your permission.

 Currently Sweet Louise provides services in the North Island and is expanding its services into the South Island.